CelerData/terraform-provider-celerdatabyoc/docs/resources/azure_network.md

 **Optional:**

-- `public_accessible`: Whether the cluster can be accessed from public networks.
+- `public_accessible`: (Forces new resource) Whether the cluster can be accessed from public networks.
 Valid values: `true` and `false`.
 If you set this argument to `true`, CelerData will attach a load balancer to the cluster to distribute incoming queries, and will assign a public domain name to the cluster so you can access the cluster over a public network.
 If you set this argument to `false`, the cluster is accessible only through a private domain name.

 ## Attribute Reference